wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 Student led projects are just that __student led__.

-Teachers should act as mentors - providing a framework and allowing students to run their own projects how they want to run them.
+Mentors provide a framework and allow students to run their projects how they want to run them.
 It's ok if students deviate from the framework or students projects don't work out as planned, that's part of the learning experience.

 ## Ways to mentor